nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 }
 ```

-Assuming that the input value for the Connector's display name specified in the `value.value` property meets the [validation criterion]({% link _docs_integrate/attribute-values.md %}#displayname), which means that the entered name does not have more than 100 characters, the IdentityAttribute is saved as a RepositoryAttribute and a success response is sent.
+Assuming that the input value for the Connector's display name specified in the `value.value` property meets the [validation criterion]({% link _docs_integrate/attribute-values.md %}#displayname), which means that the entered name does not have more than 100 characters, the IdentityAttribute is saved as an OwnIdentityAttribute and a success response is sent.

 ### Example of creating a complex IdentityAttribute